Quasi-normal modes of the Ay\'on-Beato-Garc\'ia black hole surrounded by quintessence: Massless scalar, electromagnetic and gravitational perturbations

+where $l$ is the spherical harmonic index restricted by $l\geq i$, and $i=0,1,2$ denotes the spin of the perturbation, corresponding to scalar, electromagnetic, and gravitational fields, respectively.

+The Fig.~\ref{vvsgc} illustrates the scalar effective potential $V_{0}(r)$ (\ref{ec.ps}) associated with scalar perturbations for $\omega = -2/3$ and $\omega = -4/9$.
+It is observed that, for a fixed value of the parameter $c$, the height of the potential barrier increases as the charge parameter $g^{2}$ becomes larger (see Fig.~\ref{vvsgc} a)).
+Furthermore, when the parameter $c$ is reduced, the amplitude of the potential decreases and the location of its maximum is displaced toward the right (see Fig.~\ref{vvsgc} b)).

-Figure \ref{vvsgc}(b) shows the dependence of the effective potential $V(r)$ on the quintessence parameter $c$ for $\omega_q = -4/9$ and $\omega_q = -2/3$.
-Here, the maximum of the potential decreases as $c$ increases.
-This behavior implies that the presence of quintessence reduces the magnitude of the effective potential.
-In both figures, the maximum of the effective potential increases as the state parameter $\omega_q$ decreases.
+In Fig.~\ref{vvsgce} a), we present the behavior of the electromagnetic potential $V_{1}(r)$ (\ref{ec.ps}) for $\omega_q = -4/9$ and $\omega_q = -2/3$ as the parameter $g^{2}$ varies.
+For both values of $\omega_q$, the height of the potential barrier decreases as $c$ increases (see Fig. \ref{vvsgce} b)), indicating that the presence of quintessence suppresses the magnitude of the effective potential.
+Furthermore, Figs.~\ref{vvsgce} a) and \ref{vvsgce} b) reveal that the maximum of the effective potential grows as the state parameter $\omega_q$ decreases.
+The same behaviors can be observed for the case of gravitational perturbations $V_{2}(r)$ (\ref{ec.ps}) (see Figs ~\ref{vvsgcb} a) and \ref{vvsgcb} b)).

+In general, the different figures indicate that the effective potential satisfies $V(r)_{-4/9} > V(r)_{-2/3}$ for all types of perturbations considered, consequently, as $\omega_q \rightarrow -1$, the difference between the corresponding potentials is expected to become even more pronounced.
+Moreover, we observe that $V_{0}(r)> V_{1}(r)>V_{2}(r)$ which indicates that scalar perturbations produce a strongest response in the ABG black hole surrounded by quintessence.
+The effects of incorporating quintessence are consistent with those reported for other black hole solutions \cite{Pedraza:2021hzw} surrounded by a quintessence field.